-- Formal structures will include: Clann system, Year Heads, Student Support Team, PBP team, Ubuntu Team, guidance counsellors, involvement of external agencies and supports...etc. - Informal structures will include: peer support, mediation, providing informal support to colleagues e.g. removing a student to a colleague's room for time-out...etc.
+- Formal structures will include: Clann system, Year Heads, Student Support Team, PBP team, guidance counsellors, involvement of external agencies and supports...etc. - Informal structures will include: peer support, mediation, providing informal support to colleagues e.g. removing a student to a colleague's room for time-out...etc.

-Interventions refer to the strategies used to help prevent students from re-offending and give specific help to those students who find it particularly difficult to comply with the code of conduct.
+Interventions refer to the strategies used to help prevent students from re-offending and give specific help to those students who find it particularly difficult to comply with the Code of Conduct.
 Such strategies usually involve gathering information and consultation with school personnel, parents/guardians and others as appropriate.
 Specific intervention packages may need to be designed to suit individual needs.
 Examples of specific interventions include:

-1. Additional support may be necessary for some students and may include: meeting with the Principal/Deputy Principal/ Year Head/Caomhnóir, being put on report, target setting, being assigned an area, the development of a student support plan.... etc.

-2. Specialised support may be necessary for a small minority of students for example: having an SNA assigned, behaviour contracts, behaviour plans, going home at certain times of the day, having a reduction in the number of subjects, involvement of external agencies....etc.
+- Additional support may be necessary for some students and may include: meeting with the Principal/Deputy Principal/ Year Head/Caomhnóir, being put on report, target setting, being assigned an area, the development of a student support plan.... etc. - Specialised support may be necessary for a small minority of students for example: having an SNA8 assigned where appropriate and feasible, behaviour contracts, behaviour plans, having a reduction in the number of subjects, involvement of external agencies9....etc.